steelsofliquid/opensteelos/README.md

 Right now, it's quite basic.
 If I do get into college (sorry to any admissions director or employer who may have been exposed to the more profane parts of my voacbularity), I would bet good money that I'll take courses related to computer science and engineering, which, of course, includes OSes.
 Honestly, I'm hot among colleges and I've got my eyes deadset on one.
 And even still, I have a college textbook on OSes, so I could learn many things from that.

 But, I do have some stuff to learn from the tutorial still, so, for the provisional future, here's some stuff:
- - Adding basic C/C++ library functions (namely for strings and memory)
+ - Adding basic C/C++ library functions (namely for strings and memory) (in progress)
  - Network card drivers
  - HDD support
  - System calls
  - Networking (such as TCP and UDP)
  - Filesystem Support
  - Including a shell (i.e. command line)

+## *Code Conventions*
+The code used, while predominantly C++, uses a lot of C-style syntax instead of C++ syntax.
+When working on this project, whether a direct contribution or on your own, if you want to add things I'd recommend retaining the C-style syntax as it's quite simple and easy to understand. (the virgin std::cout versus the chad printf)

 ## *System Requirements*
  - Processor: x86 or x86-64, preferably something Super Socket 7 or later